 Copyright laws in Thailand is covered by the Copyright Act, B.E.
 2537 (1994).
 Copyright extends from graphics, art, video, musicals, software and much more.
 If you wish to speak about copyright in Thailand, consult with a lawyer about your options.

 Note that copyrights extend to works that are expressed which includes the rights of performers.
 Copyright does not extend to processes, systems, organizations, or instructions for use.
 Copyright does also not extend to thoughts, principles, findings, or theories in science or mathematics.
-In terms of the Copyright Act, acquisition of copyright is automatic and need not to be registered.

 You can transfer copyright for works which you have created.
 This can be in part or in full.
 Copyright can also be licensed and you should take legal advice on this as well as on enforcement of your copyright.
-Thailand is also a signatory member of the Berne Convention for the Protection of Literary and Artistic Works, the WTO as well as the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS).
+Thailand is also a signatory member of the Berne Convention for the Protection of Literary and Artistic Works.
+The WTO as well as the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS).

 The life of the copyright is valid for the life of the creator, plus 50 years.
 When the creator is a juristic person (business) protection extends for 50 years from the date of creation or first publication.
 The period of protection is reduced to 25 years for applied artistic work.

 The laws for copyright infringement is a prison sentence of up to 4 years and a fine of up to 800,000 Baht or both.
 In 2014, we saw an update to the copyright laws in Thailand with the passing of new bills for the enforcement of copyrights laws.
-These 2 amendment bills have mainly been related to enforcement of mainly software in Thailand as copyright infringements have changed technology.
+These 2 amendment bills have mainly been related to enforcement of mainly software in Thailand.
+This as copyright infringements have changed technology.
 The main updated has been:

 Copyright laws in Thailand have also been updated.
 Thailand still remains on the US Watch List on the 2018 Special 301 report by the Office of the United States Trade Representative.
 The aim of the report is to shame US trade partners into enforcing and protecting intellectual property rights or be denied access to the US market.